Norwegian Cruise Line Holdings Ltd. Announces Closing of 40,000,000 Ordinary Shares

-MIAMI, July 21, 2020 (GLOBE NEWSWIRE) -- Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) (the “Company”) announced today that it has closed its underwritten public offering of 19,166,667 ordinary shares of the Company (the “Offering”) at a price to the public of $15.00 per share (including 2,500,000 ordinary shares of the Company issued in connection with the full exercise by the underwriters of their option to acquire additional ordinary shares).
+MIAMI, Nov.
+20, 2020 (GLOBE NEWSWIRE) -- Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) (the “Company”) announced today that it has closed its underwritten public offering of 40,000,000 ordinary shares of the Company (the “Offering”) at a price to the public of $20.80 per share.
 The Company expects to use the net proceeds from the Offering for general corporate purposes.

-The Offering was made under an automatic shelf registration statement filed with the U.S. Securities and Exchange Commission (“SEC”) on May 5, 2020.
+The Offering was made under an automatic shelf registration statement filed with the U.S. Securities and Exchange Commission (the “SEC”) on November 17, 2020.
 The Offering was made only by means of a prospectus supplement and an accompanying base prospectus.
-A prospectus supplement and accompanying base prospectus relating to the Offering have been filed with the SEC and are available on the SEC’s website at www.sec.gov.
-Copies may be obtained by contacting J.P.
-Morgan Securities LLC, Attention: Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, telephone: 866) 803-9204, or by emailing firstname.lastname@example.org.
+A prospectus supplement and accompanying base prospectus relating to the Offering have been filed with the SEC and are available on the SEC’s website at www.sec.gov, copies of which may be obtained by contacting Barclays Capital Inc., Attention: Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, telephone: (888) 603-5847, or by emailing Barclaysprospectus@broadridge.com, or by contacting J.P.
+Morgan Securities LLC, Attention: Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, telephone: (866) 803-9204, or by emailing firstname.lastname@example.org.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy any security and shall not constitute an offer, solicitation or sale in any jurisdiction in which such an offer, solicitation or sale would be unlawful prior to the registration and qualification under the securities laws of such state or jurisdiction.